Academic Catalog

 Within ten (10) business days2 following notification of conditional acceptance, MPAS applicants are required to pay a $1,000 non-refundable seat deposit3 to secure their place in the program.
 This deposit is applied towards the student's tuition and fee charges once they begin classes.

 Tuition and expenses are assessed and payable in full each session and are subject to change with appropriate written notification.
-Application for financial assistance does not negate the student’s responsibility to ensure that arrangements for full payment of tuition and fees are made before the first day of classes.
+Application for financial assistance does not negate the student’s responsibility to ensure that arrangements for full payment of tuition and fees are made by the first day of classes.
 A billing statement provided each month outlines the charges and the balance due.

 Tuition for all coursework is assessed according to the student’s primary program of enrollment.
 A student’s first program of study is considered the primary program unless the student requests a program change.
 For the most updated information, visit chamberlain.edu/tuition.